liferay/liferay-docs/develop/tutorials/articles/280-testing/02-arquillian-extension-liferay.markdown

 `PATH_TO_JACOCO_AGENT_JAR` is the path to the `jacocoagent.jar` file and `JACOCO_EXEC_FILE` is the path to the JaCoCo result dump.
-Replace these values with the appropriate paths.
+Replace these values with paths to those files in your local project.

 ### JaCoCo Build File Instructions

-The Gradle build file `build.gradle` specifies several JaCoCo related instructions.
+The Gradle build file `build.gradle` specifies several JaCoCo-related
+instructions:

 1. Apply the plugin to the build: